Mr-PauI/Walnut-CGB/README.md

 Walnut-CGB is a single file header Game Boy/Gameboy Color emulator library based off of [Peanut-GB](https://github.com/deltabeard/Peanut-GB).
-This is a full reimplementation of the core to support native 16-bit operations and processing instructions with a dual-fetch chained rchitecture.
+This is a full reimplementation of the core to support native 16-bit and 32-bit operations and processing instructions with a dual-fetch chained architecture.
 A significant deviation from the more portable 8-bit Pennut-GB imlpementation.
 It includes all DMG updates from its main branch as well as the CGB support fork integrated into it.

 ## Features

 - Game Boy (DMG) Support
 - Game Boy Color (CGB) Support
-- Very fast; fast enough to run on a RP2040 ARM Cortex M0+ microcontroller at full speed.
 - MBC1, MBC2, MBC3, MBC30 and MBC5 support
 - Real Time Clock (RTC) support
 - Serial connection support